Symmetry restoration in mean-field approaches

-This allows to use the gradient method for the solution of variation after projection problem.

-In these simple calculations one starts with a full Hamiltonian, but neglects certain terms in the evaluation of the projected energy, as for instance the Fock-term of the quadruple force, the contributions of the quadrupole force to the pairing channel and the contributions of the pairing force to the mean field.
-As we will discuss in detail in section \ref{EDF:Self-energy} this can lead under certain circumstances to singularities in the energy surface \cite{Ang01b} and to large errors in such calculations.
-Therefore the results have to be checked very carefully in each case.

-In Fig.~\ref{fig1}, we show self-consistent cranking results for the pairing gap for protons and neutrons in the nucleus $^{168}$Hf as a function of the average angular momentum, $I$ calculated with and without number projection before the variation.
+In {\Fig}~\ref{fig1}, we show self-consistent cranking results for the pairing gap for protons and neutrons in the nucleus $^{168}$Hf as a function of the average angular momentum, $I$ calculated with and without particle-number projection before the variation.
 Without projection, we observe in the neutron pairing collapse at spin $I=24\hbar$.
 The proton gap is also somewhat quenched after $I=10\hbar$.
 On the other hand, for the case of number projection the pairing correlations are reduced smoothly.